Industry Technology Inc.

 |

-Challenge | Minimizing Downtime During Migration: A critical requirement was to perform the migration with minimal or zero downtime to avoid disrupting users. |
+Challenge | A key challenge was doing the migration with no downtime to avoid disrupting users. |

-Overcome | Implemented BFF for Gradual Traffic Switching: I introduced a Backend-for-Frontend (BFF) layer in front of the new microservices.
-This allowed us to gradually switch traffic from the monolith to each new service, enabling a seamless and controlled migration. |
+Solution | To solve this, I added a Backend-for-Frontend (BFF) layer in front of the new microservices.
+This let us gradually switch traffic from the monolith to each new service.
+We achieved a smooth and controlled migration. |

-Skill | Migration |
+Skill | Migration / Microservices / BFF |

 Key | Value |